Speardrex/Indian-General-Elections-2024-SQL/README.md

    - `Constituency ID`: Unique identifier for each constituency.

 3. **Statewise Results**: Details about state results.
-   - `Constituency`: Unique identifier for each product.
+   - `Constituency`: Name of the Constituency.
    - `Const.
-No.`: Name of the product.
+No.`: Number for each constituency.
-   - `Parliament Constituency`: References the category table.
+   - `Parliament Constituency`: name and the number together of each constituency.
-   - `Leading Candidate`: Date when the product was launched.
+   - `Leading Candidate`: A leading candidate is the person who is ahead in votes.
-   - `Trailing Candidate`: Price of the product.
+   - `Trailing Candidate`: A trailing candidate is a person who is behind in votes.
-   - `Margin`:
+   - `Margin`: Indicates how much one candidate is ahead or behind another.
-   - `Status`:
+   - `Status`: Whether votes are still being counted, certified, or contested.
-   - `State ID`:
+   - `State ID`: Unique identifier for each state.
-   - `State`:
+   - `State`: Name of the state.

-4. **Partywise Results**: Stores sales transactions.
+4. **Partywise Results**: Stores result depending on parties.
-   - `Party`: Unique identifier for each sale.
+   - `Party`: Name of the party.
-   - `Won`: Date of the sale.
+   - `Won`: Number of seats won.
-   - `Party ID`: References the store table.
+   - `Party ID`: Unique identifier for each party.

-5. **States**: Contains information about warranty claims.
+5. **States**: Contains information about state.
-   - `State ID`: Unique identifier for each warranty claim.
+   - `State ID`: Unique identifier for each state.
-   - `State`: Date the claim was made.
+   - `State`: Name of the state.